France seeks EU approval for Peugeot aid - paper

 “This is a normal process,” a spokesman for Peugeot said.

-“Following the vote of the French parliament on Dec.
-30 on the state guarantee brought to Banque PSA Finance, a temporary authorisation should be given within two months before a final authorisation,” he said.
+“Following the vote of the French parliament on December 30 on the state guarantee brought to Banque PSA Finance, a temporary authorization should be given within two months before a final authorization,” he said.

 The approval by Brussels could require Peugeot to make more concessions including toughening its staff reduction plan, which already includes a minimum 8,000 layoffs, the paper said.